About Our Practice

 519-419-1792 ext 303

-I primarily use a therapeutic approach grounded in cognitive-behavioural therapy (CBT), which helps you to develop increased self-awareness, manage the problems that are impacting your life, and cultivate the skills and motivation to make positive and lasting changes.
+I primarily use a therapeutic approach grounded in Cognitive Behavioural Therapy (CBT), which helps you to develop increased self-awareness, manage the problems that are impacting your life, and cultivate the skills and motivation to make positive and lasting changes.
+Additionally, I utilize a trauma-focused therapy called Eye Movement Desensitization and Reprocessing (EMDR) to help people recover from trauma and other distressing life experiences, including PTSD, OCD, grief, anxiety and depression.
 I will focus on creating a safe environment for you that is characterized by a strong working alliance and a collaborative stance for creating unique treatment plans tailored to your individual needs.
 I firmly believe that every person has the inherent ability to bring about positive changes in their lives and that it is my duty to help you to unlock this potential.
 We will work together to develop a treatment plan that is aligned with your goals and works best for you.

 Registered Social Worker